Tom Wolfe: Religion

 Wolfe was an atheist but said that "I hate people who go around saying they're atheists".
 Of his religious upbringing, Wolfe observed that he "was raised as a Presbyterian".
-Wolfe sometimes referred to himself as a "lapsed Presbyterian."
+He sometimes referred to himself as a "lapsed Presbyterian."
+Wolfe was a defender of Catholic schools.
+Wolfe was also critical of the sexual revolution, describing it as a "sexual carnival."
+He expressed sympathy towards Puritanical-Christian views on sexuality.